Lady Caroline Lamb (film): Background

 The film was the directorial debut of screenwriter Robert Bolt and starred his wife Sarah Miles in the title role.
 Bolt said he was attracted to the story of Lamb because it "was funny, touching and entertaining" and felt the movie was about "the struggle between the romantics of the world and the classicists....
 The classical, ignoble view of life, as espoused by Wellington in the film, keep society going... but it's the romantics, like Caroline, who drive life, who instigate new ideas, and who often are the true geniuses."

+Bolt wrote the script as a vehicle for Miles and decided to direct himself.
+Fernando Ghia agreed to produce.
 Bolt said it was difficult to raise finance because people said they had not heard of Lady Caroline Lamb.
 In July 1971 it was announced the film, then called Lamb would be the first film financed by Tomorrow Entertainment, a subsidiary of General Electric, in association with Pulsar Productions and Vides Cinematographa of Rome.
 Richard Chamberlain and Sarah Miles would star, with cameos from Laurence Olivier, Margaret Leighton and John Mills.
-Filming was to start the following month in England and Rome and Fernando Ghia as producer.

 However these plans fell through.
-Eventually finance was raised from Anglo-EMI and General Electric but Bolt had to waive all his fee in order to keep artistic control.
+Eventually finance was raised from Anglo-EMI and General Electric, along with Franco Cristaldi in Italy.
+Bolt had to waive all his fee in order to keep artistic control.
+EMI's investment, through Nat Cohen, was reportedly £250,000 and was covered by pre-sales overseas.

+Timothy Dalton was originally cast as Lamb.
+However Bolt then decided to cast Jon Finch in the role.
+Dalton sued and won damages.

 "I've been playing zanies and eccentrics for the past few years," said Chamberlain, "so Byron is new for me.
 He was like this incredible pop star."

+Production

+Filming started 20 September 1971 at Pinewood Studios.
+By that stage Bolt said he had been working on the film for ten months.

-"I'm not a good director but I know what the author intended," said Bolt.
+"I'm not a good director but I know what the author intended", said Bolt.
+He elected to use new collaborators rather than David Lean's crew apart from Norman Savage, who died shortly after the film premiered.
+Filming was plagued by the presence of David Whiting who was working as an assistant to Miles and Bolt.

+One scene was cut after it earned the film an X-Certificate; Bolt refused to re-shoot it, which meant that several crucial moments of exposition, much of it necessary for understanding the film's narrative, were left out.

 Bolt did not direct another film.
+"Never again", he remarked years later.

 The film is also notable because it is the last film in which Michael Wilding appeared, in a cameo with his last wife, Margaret Leighton, who played Lady Melbourne.
 The film score was composed by Richard Rodney Bennett, who later based a concert work, Elegy for Lady Caroline Lamb for viola and orchestra, on some of the material.